Kozphy/Note/program_lan/Python/data_analysis/Numpy/Built-in Data Structures, Functions,and Files.md

 Out[92]: [('foo', 'one'), ('bar', 'two'), ('baz', 'three')]
 ```

-zip can take an arbitrary number of sequences, and the number of elements it produces is determined by the shortest sequence:
+zip can take an arbitrary number of sequences, and `the number of elements it produces is determined by the shortest sequence`:
 ```python=
 In [93]: seq3 = [False, True]
 In [94]: list(zip(seq1, seq2, seq3))
 Out[94]: [('foo', 'one', False), ('bar', 'two', True)]
 ```

-A very common use of **zip** is simultaneously iteraing over multiple sequences, possibly also combined with enumerate:
+A very common use of **zip** is `simultaneously iteraing` over multiple sequences, possibly also `combined` with `enumerate`:
 ```python=
 In [95]: for i, (a, b) in enumerate(zip(seq1, seq2)):
  ....: print('{0}: {1}, {2}'.format(i, a, b))